 When the youth variable is tagged onto it, leadership turns into a subject with a wide and interesting connotation.
-The idea of the youth in leadership positions spontaneously interrogates the concept of leadership and the tests that the aspirants would have to pass to qualify as genuine leaders.
+The idea of the youth in leadership positions offers an opportunity to examine the concept from all possible angles, ranging from what leadership entails, through its interaction with the wider environment, to the tests that the aspirants would have to pass to be admitted into the ranks of genuine leaders.

 That is just leadership and the youth component.
 How about accountability, the third leg on which this address stands?
 Accountability is, without any shadow of doubt, the icing on the cake.
 It is a theme that has both contemporary and futuristic implications.

 Let us examine the three sub-themes—leadership, the youth, and accountability–one at a time, before taking them all together.

 What do we mean by leadership?